J4X-98/Writeups/Websites/DamnVulnerableDeFi/04_SideEntrance/writeup.md

 A surprisingly simple pool allows anyone to deposit ETH, and withdraw it at any point in time.

-It has 1000 ETH in balance already, and is offering free flash loans using the deposited ETH to promote their system.
+It has 1000 ETH in balance already and is offering free flash loans using the deposited ETH to promote its system.

 Starting with 1 ETH in balance, pass the challenge by taking all ETH from the pool.

-You are provided with the code for the flashloan providing pool:
+You are provided with the code for the flash loan providing pool:

 ```solidity
 // SPDX-License-Identifier: MIT